dboddie-canonical-work/disgorged-docs/ros-2-deployment-with-snaps.rst

        colcon-source-space: demo_nodes_cpp
        stage-packages: [ros-dashing-ros2launch]

-For more details on colcon-specific metadata, see `the colcon plugin documentation <https://snapcraft.io/docs/the-colcon-plugin#ros-2-deployment-with-snaps-heading--core18>`__.
-For more information about general parts metadata, see `parts-metadata <https://snapcraft.io/docs/snapcraft-parts-metadata>`__.
+For more details on colcon-specific metadata, see :ref:`the colcon plugin documentation <the-colcon-plugin>`.
+For more information about general parts metadata, see :ref:`parts-metadata <snapcraft-parts-metadata>`.

 Apps
 ~~~~